diethardsteiner/diethardsteiner.github.io/_posts/2015-06-06-PDI-Hadoop-Dev-Env.md

 [Dan Keeley](https://dankeeley.wordpress.com) published an interesting blogpost on installing the **Cloudera Hadoop** distribution some time ago to illustrate a way to test **PDI** with **Hadoop** on an environment with limited resources.

 In this article I'd like to explain how to set up **Vanilla Hadoop** and configure **PDI** for it.
 For our development evironment we might only need HDFS and Hive.
-Although setting up Hadoop might sound like an extermely complex task, the reality is that it is usually fairly straight forward (unless you hit a few bugs).
-We will first install **Apache Hadoop**, then **Apache Hive** and finally configure **Pentaho Data Integration** to access these services. **Pentaho Data Integration** allows you to import data to Hadoop from a variate of sources (databases, text file etc), create **MapReduce jobs** and also export the data to a variaty of destinations, all this via a simple to use GUI (without any coding).
+Although setting up Hadoop might sound like an extremely complex task, the reality is that it is usually fairly straight forward (unless you hit a few bugs).
+We will first install **Apache Hadoop**, then **Apache Hive** and finally configure **Pentaho Data Integration** to access these services. **Pentaho Data Integration** allows you to import data to Hadoop from a variate of sources (databases, text file etc), create **MapReduce jobs** and also export the data to a variety of destinations, all this via a simple to use GUI (without any coding).
 All this functionality is available in the **open source** edition!
 I bet you are really motivated by now, so let's see how this is done:

 # Apache Hadoop and Hive Installation: Minimal Dev Environment